ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Readme.md

 ## Features

-### Shared Features (On Global or Player Stalls)
+### Shared Features (Global or Player Stalls)
-- Logging on Discord or CSV File
+- Logging to Discord or CSV file:
-  - Buy a Stall
+  - Buy a stall
-  - Place a Stall
+  - Place a stall
-  - Remove a Stall
+  - Remove a stall
-  - Add an Offer
+  - Add an offer
-  - Add an Order
+  - Add an order
-  - Remove an Offer
+  - Remove an offer
-  - Remove an Order
+  - Remove an order
-  - Sell Item
+  - Sell item
-  - Buy Item
+  - Buy item
-  - Add Money to (Global) Stall
+  - Add money to (global) stall
-  - Remove Money from (Global) Stall
+  - Remove money from (global) stall
 - Can trade any item or vehicle
-- Blacklist for items that can not be traded
+- Blacklist for items that cannot be traded
-- Players can
+- Players can:
-  - create offers for items
+  - Create offers for items
-  - create orders for items
+  - Create orders for items
-  - can take money into and from global stall
+  - Deposit and withdraw money from the global stall
-  - can take filled orders from global stall
+  - Collect filled orders from the global stall
-  - can buy items
+  - Buy items
-  - can sell items
+  - Sell items
-  - can manage there markers at bulletin board and (Global) stall
+  - Manage their markers at the bulletin board and (global) stall
-- Bulletin Board
+- Bulletin Board:
-  - Central Point to see all offers and orders
+  - Central point to view all offers and orders
-  - Players can create markers to offer/order
+  - Players can create markers for offers/orders
-- Admin can
+- Admins can:
-  - reload configs at global stall and stall dealer
+  - Reload configs at the global stall and stall dealer
-  - delete offers/orders at bulletin board and at global stall
+  - Delete offers/orders at the bulletin board and global stall
-  - teleport from bulletin board to global stall
+  - Teleport from the bulletin board to a global stall
 - All premium features are optional and can be disabled

 ### Global Stall
-- 4 different Global Stall Models
+- 4 different global stall models
-- You can place multiple global stalls at different locations
+- Place multiple global stalls at different locations
-- Global Stalls can share there offers and orders between other global stalls
+- Global stalls can share their offers and orders with other global stalls
-- Global Stall offers and orders can be seen at the bulletin board
+- Global stall offers and orders can be viewed at the bulletin board
-- orders and offers have a lifetime
+- Orders and offers have a configurable lifetime
-- Premium Features
+- Premium Features:
-  - Premium Users can have more slots at global stall
+  - Premium users can have more slots at the global stall
-  - Premium Users can pay fewer for slots
+  - Premium users pay less for slots
-  - Premium Users orders and offers can have more lifetime
+  - Premium user orders and offers can have an extended lifetime
-- Configuration
+- Configuration:
-  - Global Stall Points
+  - Global stall points
-  - Shared Global Stall Storage
+  - Shared global stall storage
-  - Slot Prices
+  - Slot prices
-  - Free Slots for Player
+  - Free slots for players
-  - max.
-Slots for Player
+  - Max slots per player
-  - lifetime of orders and offers
+  - Lifetime of orders and offers

 ### Individual Stalls

-- 4 different Stall Models
+- 4 different stall models
-- 4 different Stall Dealer Models
+- 4 different stall dealer models
-- Premium Feature
+- Premium Features:
-    - Premium Users can pay less for buying a Market Stall
+    - Premium users pay less to buy a market stall
-    - Premium Users can have more placed Market Stalls at same time
+    - Premium users can have more market stalls placed at the same time
-    - Premium Users can have more slots in their Market Stalls
+    - Premium users can have more slots in their market stalls
-    - if premium status changed, the values to already stalls/stall kit that player have, will adapt
+    - If premium status changes, existing stalls/stall kits will adapt to the new values
-    - Premium Users can pay less for publishing on Bulletin Board
+    - Premium users pay less for publishing on the bulletin board
-- Configuration
+- Configuration:
-  - max.
-Stalls per Player
+  - Max stalls per player
-  - max Stalls per Server
+  - Max stalls per server
-  - Blacklist for items that can not be traded
+  - Blacklist for items that cannot be traded
-  - (optional) Whitelisted Areas for placing Market Stalls
+  - (Optional) Whitelisted areas for placing market stalls
-  - Slot counts of Stalls
+  - Slot counts for stalls
-  - Lifetime of Stalls
+  - Lifetime of stalls
-  - Price of Stalls
+  - Price of stalls
-- Players
+- Players:
-  - publish stall at bulletin board
+  - Publish stalls at the bulletin board
-- Admin
+- Admins:
-  - can access all Stalls and manage them
+  - Can access and manage all stalls
-  - can reload the config and data at Market Stall dealer
+  - Can reload config and data at the market stall dealer
-  - can manage and delete stalls
+  - Can manage and delete stalls

 ## FAQ